cadence09/quiz-hackathon/README.md

+# JavaScript Quiz for Hackathon

-# Quiz for Major League Hacking (MLH) Hackathon
+JavaScript Quiz is a project for Major League Hacking (MLH) Fellowship.

-A JavaScript Quiz to test and improve one's knowledge on the language.
-Uses InspectJS as part of the project.
+The quiz lets users test and improve their knowledge of JS language.

-App written using React.js
+App is written in React.js and uses Inspect JS.